 Content Item #2: Follow-up emails

 What’s your customer doing between ‘your order’s been dispatched’ and ‘please review your latest purchase’ emails?
-For the 25% who’ll return their online items, probably packing up the product and letting it sit in the hallway for a few days, waiting for its forlorn trip to the post office.
+For the large percentage who’ll return their online items, probably packing up the product and letting it sit in the hallway for a few days, waiting for its forlorn trip to the post office.

 We encourage you to use this time to speak to your customers – remember that their decision making doesn’t stop at the order confirmation button.
 Regardless of what you sell, you should have some kind of customer onboarding process.